Pleiterson/Pleiterson/README.md

 Member of the National Data Privacy Association - [ANPPD](https://anppd.org/).

 - Studying Information Systems at PUCMinas.
-I love to learn new technologies and systems / games development;
+I love to learn new technologies and systems/games development;
 - I have academic knowledge in Pascal, Visual Basic, Delphi, C ++, C # and SQL;
 - Learning new technologies such as: JavaScript, Node.JS, React.JS, Java ES6, Git, Python, PHP, etc.